fafalone/tbComCtlLib/README.md

 Note: For RichEdit OLE Extensions, add [tbShellLib](https://github.com/fafalone/tbShellLib).

-**Update (Mar 13 2023)**: Version 2.1 removes a duplicate type, adds certain interfaces and enums, and improves conflict resolution with tbShellLib., **Update (Mar 06 2023)**: Version 2.0 adds all Common Dialog definitions from comdlg.h and adds missing PropertySheet header UDTs.
+**Update (Mar 13 2023)**: Version 2.1 removes a duplicate type, adds certain interfaces and enums, and improves conflict resolution with tbShellLib.

+**Update (Mar 06 2023)**: Version 2.0 adds all Common Dialog definitions from comdlg.h and adds missing PropertySheet header UDTs.

 **Update (Feb 06 2023)**: Version 1.2 fixes numerous hex literals that were defined in a way that would cause sign issues in bitwise operations.